Drago09t/Drago09t/README.md

 ## :wave: Hello there!
 Welcome to my profile
 ![](https://komarev.com/ghpvc/?username=peterhanania)

 Hey!
 Welcome to my profile.
-My name is Peter, a full-stack developer working on several open-sourced projects that you can find in here!
+My name is drago, a full-stack developer working on several open-sourced projects that you can find in here!

 ## 🌐 Socials: